HULKs/hulk/docs/setup/development_environment.md

 You will also need to install the OpenVino:tm: runtime for Webots.
 The HULKs SDK already contains the runtime for use with the NAOs.
 - [Installation Instructions (Linux)](https://docs.openvino.ai/2024/get-started/install-openvino/install-openvino-linux.html)

+If you are using a non-linux operating system (e.g. macOS or Windows), you additionally have to install [docker](https://docs.docker.com/engine/install/).

 ## Cloning the Repository

 We use Git to manage all our software.